CuratorCat/pcc-archive.org/src/pages/about.md

 ### Who am I?

 I'm Curator Cat ([GitHub: CuratorCat](https://github.com/CuratorCat) / [Twitter: @CuratorCatPCC](https://twitter.com/CuratorCatPCC)).
-Behind the account, I am a community member of Purrnelope's Country Club.
-I hope more community members can join this project to help gather and maintain this project.
-And eventually everyone is curator of the PCC Archive.
+I am a community member of Purrnelope's Country Club.

+**I hope more community members can join this project to help editing the content.
+And everyone can be the curator of the PCC Archive.**

 ### Who owns PCC Archive